pingcap/docs-tidb-operator/en/maintain-a-kubernetes-node.md

 ### Step 2: Migrate TiDB cluster component Pods

-Choose the appropriate Pod migration strategy based on your storage type:
+Based on the storage type of the Kubernetes node, choose the corresponding Pod migration strategy:

+- **Automatically migratable storage**: use [Method 1: Reschedule Pods](#method-1-reschedule-pods-for-automatically-migratable-storage).
+- **Non-automatically migratable storage**: use [Method 2: Recreate instances](#method-2-recreate-instances-for-local-storage).

-#### Option A: Reschedule Pods (for automatically migratable storage)
+#### Method 1: Reschedule Pods (for automatically migratable storage)

-If the node storage can be automatically migrated (such as [Amazon EBS](https://aws.amazon.com/ebs/)), you can refer to [Gracefully restart a single Pod of a component](restart-a-tidb-cluster.md) to reschedule component Pods.
-Using the PD component as an example:
+If you use storage that supports automatic migration (such as [Amazon EBS](https://aws.amazon.com/ebs/)), you can reschedule component Pods by following [Perform a graceful restart of a single Pod in a component](restart-a-tidb-cluster.md#perform-a-graceful-restart-of-a-single-pod-in-a-component).
+The following example uses the PD component:

-1. Check the PD Pods on the node to be maintained:
+1. Check the PD Pod on the node to be maintained:

     ```shell
     kubectl get pod --all-namespaces -o wide -l pingcap.com/component=pd | grep ${node_name}
     ```

-2. Check the instance name corresponding to the PD Pod:
+2. Get the instance name of the PD Pod:

     ```shell
     kubectl get pod -n ${namespace} ${pod_name} -o jsonpath='{.metadata.labels.pingcap\.com/instance}'